Ramos homers twice, Tigers slug Astros for 2nd straight win

 The Tigers spoiled the Astros debut of Jake Odorizzi (0-1), who got a late start to the season after signing on March 8.
 Detroit tagged him for seven hits and five runs, including three homers, in 3 1/3 innings to hand the Astros their fourth consecutive loss after a 6-1 start.

+“This one’s on me,” Odorizzi said.
+“Anytime you give up multiple runs in a mid-game inning it’s usually a tough one to come back from.
+Maybe treat it as a learning tool and try to move from it differently and how to attack it.
+Having a short area in left field is a different aspect and I got my firsthand experience tonight.”

-In his first visit to his former team, Detroit manager A.J.
-Hinch won the opening two games, securing the Tigers’ first series win against the Astros since July 28-30, 2017, and the first series win in Houston since May 2-5, 2013.
+In his first visit to his former team, Hinch won the opening two games, securing the Tigers’ first series win against the Astros since July 28-30, 2017, and the first series win in Houston since May 2-5, 2013.
 Hinch was suspended for a year by MLB in January 2020 and subsequently fired by the Astros for his role in the team’s sign-stealing scandal before being hired by Detroit this offseason.

 Detroit starter Matthew Boyd (2-1) yielded six hits and one run in 6 2/3 innings.